g4bri-3l3/MooseAlto/README.md

 is known (via prompt or parameter), everything proceeds exactly the same way.
 The optional Gemini call shows a live spinner while waiting on the network request.

+Once the guided question sequence completes, a review-and-edit loop lists every parameter with its current value; typing a number or a parameter name (either one, case-insensitive) changes just that one setting and returns to the list, instead of restarting the whole wizard to fix one answer.
+Press Enter with no changes to proceed.

 If `-OutHtml`/`-OutCsv` aren't specified, both default filenames include a shared timestamp (`report_yyyyMMdd_HHmmss.html` / `.csv`).
 A second